syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 The DropDownList loads the data from remote data services through the DataSource property.

-The DropDownList supports retrieval of data from remote data services with the help of [`DataManager`]((https://blazor.syncfusion.com/documentation/data/getting-started)) control.
-The [`Query`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_Query) property is used to fetch data from the database and bind it to the DropDownList.
+The DropDownList supports retrieval of data from remote data services with the help of [DataManager](https://blazor.syncfusion.com/documentation/data/getting-started)control.
+The [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_Query) property is used to fetch data from the database and bind it to the DropDownList.

-* [`DataManager.Url`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Url) - Defines the service endpoint to fetch data.
+* [DataManager.Url](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Url) - Defines the service endpoint to fetch data.
-* [`DataManager.Adaptor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Adaptor) - Defines the adaptor option.
+* [DataManager.Adaptor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Adaptor) - Defines the adaptor option.
 By default, ODataAdaptor is used for remote binding.
 The adaptor is responsible for processing responses and requests from/to the service endpoint.
-* [`Syncfusion.Blazor.Data`](https://www.nuget.org/packages/Syncfusion.Blazor.Data/) package provides some predefined adaptors that are designed to interact with particular service endpoints.
+* [Syncfusion.Blazor.Data](https://www.nuget.org/packages/Syncfusion.Blazor.Data/) package provides some predefined adaptors that are designed to interact with particular service endpoints.

 ### OData v4 services

-The [`OData v4 Adaptor`](https://blazor.syncfusion.com/documentation/data/adaptors#odatav4-adaptor) provides ability to consume and manipulate data from OData v4 services.
-The following sample displays the first 6 contacts from Customers table of the `Northwind` Data Service.
+The [OData v4 Adaptor](https://blazor.syncfusion.com/documentation/data/adaptors#odatav4-adaptor) provides ability to consume and manipulate data from OData v4 services.
+The following sample displays the first 6 contacts from `Customers table` of the `Northwind` Data Service.

 {% highlight cshtml %}